reuters-graphics/style/packages/guide/content/snippets/making-bluprints.md

 ## Making templates with bluprint

-Reusing code is the easiest way to speed up your dev time.
+Reusing code is the easiest way to speed up your dev time..

 [bluprint](https://github.com/reuters-graphics/bluprint), our in-house scaffolding engine, makes it extremely easy to create templates you can use to build your next project.